 For a full breakdown of how the various manufacturer's smart TV interfaces stack up check out our best smart TV platform guide.

 Phew, We’ve now covered the important stuff you should think about at the very start of your TV buying quest.
-Stay tuned for part two, where we’ll talk about the sort of things you should try and look out for once you’re actually standing in front of a TV you’re thinking might be the one for you.
+On the next page we’ll talk about the sort of things you should try and look out for once you’re actually standing in front of a TV you’re thinking might be the one for you.